mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-looping.md

 ```

 As you can see, this compacts the whole thing into a piece of code managed entirely by the while loop.
 Having True as a condition ensures that the code runs until it's broken by n.strip() equaling 'hello'.

+More information on the `while` loop can be found at the [Python.org While Loop article](https://wiki.python.org/moin/WhileLoop).

 ## Nested Loops